TateEller/FatAlbertBoxes/Glossary.md

 : A set of two initials to be placed on a specified side of the wooden box.

 **Padding**
-: The space between the pieces
+: The space between the pieces.

+**Height of Tabs**
+: The dimension of the connecting tabs that should equal the wood’s thickness for a tight, even joint.